azuline/repertoire/docs/start/installation.rst

    $ yarn build              # Build the frontend.
    $ cd ..
    $ repertoire index        # Index your music library.
-   $ repertoire token        # Remember this token!
-It is used for authentication.
    $ repertoire start        # Start the server!

 .. _installation_virtualenv: